FAQ

 What does "notarize" actually mean here?

-To notarize is to take a structured statement, sign it with an Ed25519 key, hash-chain it to the previous entry in the vault, and write it to disk.
+To notarize is to take a structured statement, sign it with an Ed25519 key inside a COSE_Sign1 envelope (RFC 9052), hash-chain the envelope bytes to the previous entry, and write it to disk.
 The act is fast (hundreds of milliseconds), self-hosted, and verifiable offline by any third party with the public keys.
-Two notarizations frame a long-running task: one for what the agent is about to do, one for what was done.
+Two notarizations frame a long-running task: one for what the system is about to do, one for what was done.

 How is this different from logging or observability?

-Logs record what happened after the fact, spread across whatever systems the agent touched, unsigned and unstructured.
-AGLedger records as work happens — structured, signed, hash-chained, agent-queryable.
-Logs sit alongside; they are not a substitute.
-When your auditor asks "what did the agent set out to do, what did it do, and was it accepted?" the chain already exists.
+Logs record what happened after the fact, spread across whatever systems were touched, unsigned and unstructured.
+AGLedger records as work happens — structured, signed, hash-chained, queryable.
+Logs sit alongside.
+AGLedger carries the trace ID from your existing observability stack inside the signed envelope so the two correlate without proxying anything.
+See /integrations for the join-key story.

 They solve different problems.
-Policy controls (Microsoft Agent Governance Toolkit, Kong AI Gateway, Galileo, WSO2) decide whether an agent can act.
-Agent guardrails (Composio, Snyk) shape how it acts.
+Policy controls (Microsoft Agent Governance Toolkit, Kong AI Gateway, Galileo, WSO2) decide whether an automated system can act.
+Guardrails (Composio, Snyk) shape how it acts.
 AGLedger records what was notarized — signed, ordered, verifiable offline.
 We plug into gateways and guardrails, not compete with them.
 A gateway says yes or no; AGLedger records what happened after the gateway said yes.
-We have tested interop with Microsoft's toolkit specifically.

 Does AGLedger judge the quality of work?

-What happens to the record if an agent loses context or hands off?
+What happens to the record if an automated system loses context or hands off?

 What is an Audit Agent?

 A customer-built agent that queries AGLedger to answer audit questions.
-Your existing logs scatter the accountability story across six systems and take days to reconstruct.
-AGLedger records the story in structured, agent-queryable form from the moment work starts.
-Point your Audit Agent at it and ask: who notarized this?
+Existing logs scatter the accountability story across six systems and take days to reconstruct.
+AGLedger records the story in structured, queryable form from the moment work starts.
+Point an Audit Agent at it: who notarized this?
 Who delivered?
 Was this purchase within policy?
 Answers come back in seconds with signed proof attached.

 What is a Settlement Signal?

-On gated flows that involve money, goods, or asset movement, AGLedger emits a Settlement Signal (SETTLE or HOLD) when the record reaches a terminal state.
-The signal routes through webhook to your payment platform, ERP, or ticketing system.
+On gated work involving money, goods, or asset movement, AGLedger emits a Settlement Signal (SETTLE, HOLD, or RELEASE) when a record reaches a terminal state.
+The signal routes through webhook to a payment platform, ERP, or ticketing system.
 AGLedger does not move money — it produces the signed record that authorizes the system that does.
-Settlement Signals are the load-bearing primitive for agent-to-agent commercial work across organizational boundaries.
+Settlement Signals are the load-bearing primitive for cross-org commercial work and are covered by USPTO application 19/565,072 (filed 2026-03-12).
+See /settlement-signals.

 Can I just build this myself?

 You can build a signed, hash-chained ledger in a sprint.
 A competent engineer with AI tooling could ship one in a week or two.
 What you cannot build in a sprint is counterparty adoption.
-Federation only works if both sides speak the same protocol. $8K perpetual is roughly one engineer-week — the price is positioned below the build threshold for a reason.
-You are paying for the network of counterparties already speaking AOAP, not the code itself.
+Federation only works if both sides speak the same protocol.
+Enterprise is $3K perpetual — below the procurement threshold, a line manager's signature rather than a committee's.
+You are paying for the network of counterparties already speaking the same protocol, not the code itself.

 What LLM providers are supported?

-The primary path is the native REST API — fastest and most token-efficient.
-SDKs are available for TypeScript (@agledger/sdk) and Python (agledger).
+The primary path is the native REST API — fastest and most token-efficient across 193 routes.
+SDKs ship for TypeScript (@agledger/sdk) and Python (agledger).
 A CLI ships via npm.
 MCP is supported for agents that need it.
-No rewrites required — your existing agents add notarize calls alongside what they already do.
+Any system that speaks HTTP — agents, RPA bots, CI pipelines, microservices — can participate.
+See /api.

 Does AGLedger work with LangChain, CrewAI, or AutoGen?